coq/coq/doc/sphinx/addendum/sprop.rst

    Abort.

-.. opt:: Elaboration StrictProp Cumulativity
+.. flag:: Elaboration StrictProp Cumulativity
    :name: Elaboration StrictProp Cumulativity

-   Unset this option (it's on by default) to be strict with regard to :math:`\SProp` cumulativity during elaboration.
+   Unset this flag (it is on by default) to be strict with regard to :math:`\SProp` cumulativity during elaboration.

 The implementation of proof irrelevance uses inferred "relevance"